 The Sperry Saltwater Duck Boot is right in line with the classic duck boot look and brand appeal.
 Traditionally a marine lifestyle brand, this particular model seems to blend with the urban trend of undone laces.
-Scoring high style points, these boots unfortunately did not offer as much weather protection and traction as we would have liked.
+Scoring high style points, these boots, unfortunately, did not offer as much weather protection and traction as we would have liked.
 Although, the micro-fleece lining and overall fit did provide ample comfort.
-We like the UGG Shaye and Kamik Heidi as models that combine style and function with ease.
+We liked the UGG Shaye and Kamik Heidi as models that combined style and function.

 Sperry Saltwater Duck Boot Review

 Compare prices at 3 resellers Pros: Trendy, comfortable micro-fleece lining, sufficient traction for flat surfaces

 The Saltwater Duck Boot is a short model from a well-known brand.
 Inspired by the classic duck boot look with a waterproof rubber footbox, the upper is constructed from rawhide leather with rawhide barrel tie lacing and rust-proof eyelets.
 Lined in micro-fleece, they are undoubtedly cozy.
 Other features include a side zipper and a non-marking rubber outsole with Wave-Siping tread.
 Due to a detached tongue and non-waterproof zipper, the overall waterproofing of the boot is the shortest of all the contenders we recently tested.
 In addition to low weather protection, the traction wasn't of superior quality on snowy inclines or slimy rocks during our river test.